What is albendazole?

 Where can I find more information about albendazole?

-- Recommendations on the HIV-related use of albendazole, from the Guidelines for the Prevention and Treatment of Opportunistic infections in HIV-Infected Adults and Adolescents, prepared by the , the , and the HIV Medicine Association of the Diseases Society of America
+- Recommendations on the HIV-related use of albendazole, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV, prepared by the , the , and the HIV Medicine Association of the Diseases Society of America

 - This Patient Version drug summary is based on the following FDA label(s): Tablet (film coated).
 The Patient Counseling Information section of the label includes information for people taking albendazole.